-Fieldwork was completed in relation to 31 assurance reviews during 2022-23, 22 of which have been finalised with client services, along with a further ten reviews from 2021-22 that were finalised in 2022-23.
-Of these finalised reviews, 31 resulted in Amber or Green opinions, indicating that all key risks were being managed effectively.
+Fieldwork was completed in relation to 24 assurance reviews during 2023-24, 17 of which have been finalised with client services, along with a further nine reviews from 2022-23 that were finalised in 2023-24 after the last annual opinion was delivered.
+Of these finalised reviews, 22 resulted in Amber or Green opinions, indicating that all key risks were being managed effectively.

 Where actions for improvement were agreed, these were subject to a follow up process to ensure that they had been implemented appropriately.
-This follow up process identified that 88% of all actions due to be implemented in 2022-23 (88 of 100 actions) have been completed.
+This follow up process identified that 80.8% of all actions due to be implemented in 2023-24 (80 of 99 actions) have been completed.
+I am satisfied that we can place adequate assurance on the aspects of the system of internal control tested and in operation during 2023-24.

-I am satisfied that the council can place assurance on the aspects of the system of control tested and in operation during 2022-23.
 Overall Opinion

-It is my opinion that during the year ended 31 March 2023, Medway Council's framework of governance, risk management, and system of internal control, were sufficient and effective, and contributed to the proper, economic, efficient, and effective use of resources in achieving the council's objectives.
+It is my opinion that during the year ended 31 March 2024, Medway Council's framework of governance, risk management, and system of internal control, were adequate, and contributed to the proper, economic, efficient, and effective use of resources in achieving the council's objectives.